stingergraph/stinger/doc/JSON-RPC_API_Doc.md

 ## get_server_info

-This method returns basic information about the STINGER server.get_data_descriptions
+This method returns basic information about the STINGER server.

 ### Input